TsilidisV/personal-static-site/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
+    - course: PhD in Mathematical Biology
+      institution: University of Patras
+      year: 2023
     - course: MSc in Applied Mathematics
       institution: Hellenic Open University
       year: 2021